StanfordPascal/Pascal/README.md

 Unix and Linux (and other systems) users:

-You will have to build PCINT from the source code first.
+You will have to build the P-Code interpreter PCINT from the source code first.
+The PCINT source code and all related files are in the bin subdirectory.
+There is no makefile; simply compile all the sources (.c, .h) in the bin subdirectory; the executable should be named pcint.

 After that, use the same subdirectories as the Windows users.
 Script pp in subdirectory script_ix shows how to call the compiler,